Privacy and Data Protection Policy

 (a) Physical protection

 The IRT does not encrypt files transmitted by email, and accordingly will not transmit any sensitive personal information by email.
 Contact details may be transmitted electronically within the IRT from time to time.
-Files stored on Dropbox are encrypted using the AES-256 standard.
+Files stored on Google Drive are encrypted using the AES-256 bit technology in transit (in-flight) and AES-128 bit technology in storage (at rest).

 (b) Confidentiality undertakings